 Travel in one direction only: clockwise or anti clockwise.

-The travel pass is a one-way journey (clockwise or anti-clockwise) from Edinburgh or Glasgow to Mallaig, Armadale (Skye), Kyle of Lochalsh, Inverness and back to Glasgow or Edinburgh via Perth.
+The travel pass is a one-way journey (clockwise or anti-clockwise) between Edinburgh, Glasgow, Mallaig, Armadale (Skye), Kyle of Lochalsh, Inverness and back.

 Travel with ScotRail on the following routes:

 - West Highland Line: Glasgow or Edinburgh – Fort William/Mallaig

 - Kyle Line: Inverness – Kyle of Lochalsh

 - Highland Main Line: Glasgow or Edinburgh – Inverness via Perth (valid on trains departing after 09:15 and any time at the weekend)